Words by Joe Rogers

-Over the course of his study, he identified six distinct sub-regions – crus – each comprising distinct combinations of soil and terrain.
-The lines he drew in 1860 form the basis of our map of the region to this day, having become part of the legal definition of Cognac in 1938.
+Over the course of his study, he identified six distinct sub-regions – or 'crus' – each comprised distinct combinations of soil and terrain.
+The lines he drew in 1860 form the basis of our map of the region to this day as they became part of the legal definition of cognac in 1938.

 Champagne, not Champagne

 Confusingly enough, the name ‘Champagne’ refers to both the region of northern France known for its namesake sparkling wine and the heartland of Cognac some 600 kilometres away.
 In both instances, the name appears to describe a place with low hills and acidic chalk soils, perfect for producing bright, fresh white wines.

 Monsieur Coquand identified no less than three different types of chalk soil in Cognac.
 The finest being the Campanian, found on the sloping hills in the region’s centre; the more tightly packed Santonian found slightly further out; and the Cognacian chalk on which the town of Cognac itself is built.
 They were all formed in the Late Cretaceous period, some 66-to-145 million-years-ago.
 During this relative warm spell for planet Earth, inland seas swarmed with microscopic life built around calcium carbonate skeletons – little oysters and ammonites, mostly.
-Over the subsequent millennia their remains formed chalk deposits under Champagne, Jerez, and parts of southern England that would go on to form the literal foundation of these region’s wines.
-The six Cognac terroirs radiate out from a core of particularly pure Cretacean chalk.
-Without it, Cognac would likely not exist.
+As the millennia passed their remains formed chalk deposits under Champagne, Jerez, and parts of southern England that would go on to form the foundation of these region’s wines.
+The six terroirs of Cognac radiate out from a core of particularly pure Cretacean chalk – without it, cognac would not exist.

-The top cru of Cognac, known for its rolling hills and crumbly chalk soil – the perfect conditions for producing acidic white wines from which the best eau-de-vie is made.
-Ironically, Grande Champagne is actually smaller in area than the neighbouring Petite Champagne though it is much more densely planted, with almost all of the arable land filled with vines for Cognac production.
-Eaux-de-vie from Grande Champagne are the most highly prized by blenders, showing great aroma, elegance, and long-aging potential.
+The top cru of Cognac is known for its rolling hills and crumbly chalk soil – the perfect conditions for producing acidic white wines from which the best eau-de-vie is made.
+Ironically, Grande Champagne is actually smaller in area than the neighbouring Petite Champagne though it is much more densely planted, with almost all of the arable land filled with vines for cognac production.
+Eau-de-vie from Grande Champagne are highly prized by blenders, showing great aroma, elegance, and long-aging potential.